 - what they will do with that learning.

 Learners should have high, but reasonable, expectations for how they will apply the learning in their role to achieve business results.

 Participants who have a clear sense of the program benefits, and welcome the opportunity, are more likely to build the required capabilities to contribute to organizational success.

-Employees are much more likely to learn new knowledge, skills, attitudes and behaviors if they believe that their managers care about and support the training.
+Employees are much more likely to learn new knowledge, skills, attitudes, and behaviors if they believe that their managers care about and support the training.

-Managers play an essential role in setting goals, clarifying expectations, motivating learners and providing them opportunities to apply learning on the job, and to determine impact.
+Managers play an essential role in setting goals, clarifying expectations, motivating learners and providing them opportunities to apply learning on the job and to determine impact.

-And executives play an essential role in motivating employees to learn by communicating that the organization values, the competencies being learned.
+And executives play an essential role in motivating employees to learn by communicating that the organization values, the competencies learned.

-Participants who get the most from development programs, (i.e., produce business results), are the same participants who report that they met with their managers before and after the program to discuss goals and results.
+Participants who get the most from development programs, (i.e., produce business results), are the same participants who report that they met with their managers before and after the program to discuss goals and outcomes.

 These are the participants who feel supported, who believe that their participation in the program is important to the organization and that applying learning successfully afterward, will improve performance and will be recognized and rewarded.